jatanjay/CorpusGenius/README.md

 ## What is CorpusGenius ?

 Hey! :wave:

+Glad you asked, While trying to do a corpus based analysis on Bob Dylan, I quickly noticed that there wasn't a single, updated file containing all the lyrics.
-Glad you asked, CorpusGenius,is robust solution to generate a Corpus containing (along with other meta files, below)  lyrics by user-specified artist, scrapped from Genius.com using genius's API and John W. Miller's excellent *lyricsgenius* wrapper.
+In comes CorpusGenius,a robust solution to generate a Corpus containing (along with other meta files, below)  lyrics by user-specified artist, scrapped from Genius.com using genius's API and John W. Miller's *lyricsgenius* wrapper.

+Since, rather than skipping directly to lyrics for a song, it follows a waterfall model by going from :
+All Albums --> All songs by albums + unreleased/EPs/Misc songs --> Lyrics by each song --> Final corpus.

-By using this python script you'll be able to download:
+Thus, by using this python script you'll be able to download:

 1) A CSV file containing all albums released by artist
 2) A CSV file containing all tracks, both by albums and individual song not released as albums.